mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 What Happens At Every Other Login?
 <br>
 <br>
 At every login we run jsonlint to check the integrity of 9999.json.
-If the file fails, it will be copied in from and overwritten by /usr/share/customscripts/9999.json
+If the file fails, it will be copied in from and overwritten by /usr/share/customscripts/9999.json<br>
+Also, if for some strange reason the file is missing it ( 9999.json ) will get copied in again.
 <br>
 <br>
 --- BEGIN OF BE VERY VERY CAREFUL --- :)